"Surrounded by Beauty and Peace"

 In addition to Hawarden’s well known castles, W E Gladstone also founded the village’s ever popular residential library in 1894.
 This library was named after Gladstone, making it Gladstone’s Library and it is also here that you will find the Flintshire Archives office.

-The magnificent assembly of printed works, books and pamphlets were all a part of Gladstone’s personal collection, which he wanted to share with the residents of Hawarden, especially those who could not afford to buy books for themselves.
+The magnificent assembly of printed works, books and pamphlets were all a part of Gladstone’s personal collection, which he wanted to share with the residents of Hawarden, especially those who could not afford to buy books themselves.

 Hawarden as a village offers an oasis of tranquillity, as well as the perfect location for all golf enthusiasts.
-With a friendly 18-hole golf course and dedicated club, you can undergo golfing lessons, shop to your heart’s content at the club’s pro shop and impress your loved ones by showing off on the stunning golf course.
+With a vibrant 18-hole golf course and dedicated club, you can undergo golfing lessons, shop to your heart’s content at the club’s pro shop and impress your loved ones by showing off on the stunning golf course.

 Located in and around Hawarden are multiple adventurous walking paths and trails with sweeping views overlooking the Cheshire plain.
 These easy access tracks provide you with captivating views, plenty of fresh air and a sense of freedom that can be hard to find.